miliotodc/algFunctionBook/README.md

 # algFunctionBook
-Mathematica Chapter notebooks for "A Numeric Study of Algebraic Functions using Mathematica}
+Mathematica Chapter notebooks for "A Numerical Study of Algebraic Functions using Mathematica}
+This repository contains the chapter notebooks.